What Surfboard Should I Rent? A Guide for Every Level

 There's no shame in riding a foamie.
 Plenty of experienced surfers ride them for fun.
 They're not "training wheels" — they're the right tool for the conditions.

-Best for: Intermediate surfers who can catch green waves consistently.
+Best for: Intermediate surfers who can catch green waves consistently, and experienced surfers who want something forgiving.

-When to ride one: You've surfed 10+ times, you can pop up reliably, and you want to start progressing your technique.
+When to ride one: You've surfed 10+ times, you can pop up reliably, and you want to start progressing.
+The 7'8 if you're still building confidence; the 7'0 if you're catching green waves consistently.
 Also excellent for experienced surfers who haven't surfed in a while and want something forgiving for the first few sessions.

 Best for: Advanced surfers who surf regularly and have strong paddle fitness.

-If you're bringing your own board or you surf multiple times a week at home, a shortboard makes sense.
-But if there's any doubt about your level, go with a funboard — you'll catch more waves and have more fun.
+If there's any doubt about your level, go with the 7'0 funboard — you'll catch more waves and have more fun.
+The 6'6 is there for surfers who know they want a performance-oriented board.

 When to ride one: You surf regularly (weekly+), you can consistently bottom turn and generate speed, and you're comfortable in overhead waves.